fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/maintenance-mode.md

 ---
 title: Maintenance Commands
 hidden: true
-keywords: service, maintenance, drive removal, drive replacement, pool list, pool priority, kubernetes, k8s
+keywords: service, maintenance, drive removal, pool list, pool priority, kubernetes, k8s
 description: Explore commands needed for maintenance operations using Portworx.
 Try today!
 ---

 Service level commands are related to maintenance of drives and drive pools.
-The most common cases would be for Disk addition/replacement
+The most common cases would be for Disk addition

 Here are some of the commands that are needed for maintenance operations